Shir Tikvah's History & General Information

 We have Shabbat services each week.
 Please check our calendar for service dates and times.
 You could also email us to join our weekly e-newsletter mailing list, which features detailed information about each Shabbat service.

 Generally, we have a Saturday morning service at 10:30 am on the first Shabbat of each month.
-Friday night services are held at 8:00 pm on the second and fourth Shabbat of the month.
-There is one children's service each month (usually the first Saturday at 9:30 am) ideal for preschool and young elementary school-aged children.
+Friday night services are held at 6:30pm.
+There is one children's service, Tot Shabbat, each month (usually the first Saturday at 9:30 am) ideal for preschool and young elementary school-aged children.

 Everyone is invited to attend all services, which means that our congregation celebrates together for all B'nei Mitzvah, baby namings, conversions, and other communal events.